jkenlooper/puzzle-massive/docs/development.md

 # Creates the initial database from the db.dump.sql file, installs other files
 sudo make install;

+# Update the limits in /etc/ImageMagick-6/policy.xml
+# Refer to notes in api/api/jobs/pieceRenderer.py

 # Create the puzzle database tables and initial data
 # As the dev user:
 sudo su dev